sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* Resolved an issue where API activation via a constant (`TSF_EXTENSION_MANAGER_API_INFORMATION`) could cause a site to get stuck in instance verification failure.
 Now, the site disconnects and reconnects automatically.
 		* This should happen immediately, but there is a timeout of 3 minutes when this keeps recurring.
 Then, those who can manage Extension Manager can manually enter "Free" mode.
 		* The site will upgrade automatically after 3 minutes, regardless of whether it's was set manually into "Free" mode.
-			-> TODO when reconnecting, get_active_extensions() still purports that the extensions are deactivated.
-Refreshing the page will resolve the issue -- however, this may appear confusing for the user.
-We should update the cache somehow (this requires a refactor akin to how we handle post/option plugin data in TSF => Make issue)
-				-> Or, we could check the order of operation.
-Manual activation doesn't have this problem.
-					-> Automated reconnection does have this problem via revalidate_subscription (grace)
 * **Other:**
 	* Another year has turned.
 So, we updated all files' copyright coverage.